 Clyde St level crossing

-In response to community requests, safety improvements at the level crossing at Clyde Street have been investigated and scheduled for implementation in the first quarter of 2018.
-The proposed measures, which will relieve the current pinch point at the crossing, are consistent with longer term plans for a cycleway on Chatham Road and Clyde Street connecting the east-west cycleway at Griffiths Rd/Chatham Rd to the University to Newcastle City Centre route at Chinchen Street.
+This upgrade is consistent with longer term plans for construction of a shared path on the eastern side of Chatham Road and Clyde Street, connecting the east-west cycleway at Griffiths Rd/Chatham Rd to the University to Newcastle City route at Chinchen Street.

 Glebe Rd at Park Avenue Traffic Signals